 So, I went to Google for a mini biology lesson.

 Here’s what I found:

 Yes, yeast is vegan.
 Yeast is a single-celled fungus that lacks a nervous system.
 This means a lack of a brain, spinal cord, sensory organs, and nerves that connect these parts to the body.
 That said, we can conclude that yeast is not conscious of and does not feel, perceive, or sense pain.
 Yeast is not a sentient being.

 What Is Yeast?

 Yeast, a single-celled fungus, is a common ingredient that bakers and beer & wine brewers use.
-In fact, there are over 1,000 strains of yeast that food and beverages producers can use today.
+In fact, there are over 1,000 strains of yeast that food and beverage producers can use today.

 Some fungal foods you may be familiar with include mushrooms and cheese, while most beers are fermented with brewer’s yeast.

 The most common type of yeast used in food production is called commercial yeast.

 Commercial yeast, also known as cultured yeast or baker’s yeast, boasts impressive nutritional values.